bottkars/PPDM-pwsh/kubernetes_protection_example.md

-you could ALSO scope the where-obcext to the name Parameter, in my Case i match to find *Kube Backup Platform Services*
+you could ALSO scope the where-object to the name Parameter, in my Case i match to find *Kube Backup Platform Services*

 ```Powershell